aaaron7/aaaron7.github.io/_posts/2019-07-15-Build a cross-platform(iOS Android) video player in 7 days.md

 \#6.
 Declare our target: a shared Library with name: `NKMPlayer`, and associate dependency framework.
 \#7.
 Finally, associate static dependency library.

-5. Are we cool now?
+Step 5.
+Are we cool now?
 Not yet.
 We need to tell cmake what toolchain we want.

 Generally speaking, The term "toolchain" means a set of build tools in cross-compile field which provided by target operation system company, such as we have android toolchain from NDK and iOS toolchain from Xcode.
 It usually includes compiler, linker, archiever, etc.